 That's all you need.
 This pan of Authentic Spanish greatness and a good loaf of crusty bread.
 And maybe a salad, to cut through all the richness.
 It's one of my easiest and tastiest Spanish dishes to make at home.

-I don't have Fino Sherry.
-What can I use instead?
+What can I use instead of Fino sherry?
 You can substitute with a dry white wine, dry port wine, dry marsala even a crisp, dry cider.
 Taste it first and don't use if it's sweet.
 It will not taste good!
 The best option is a good dry white wine.

 1tspsmoked Spanish paprika (mild or spicy - you decide)